To help make sense of it all, we have a panel of musical theater and pop culture buffs—Meghan Brown, Patrick Burns, and Kevin Fallon—to

 It all started promisingly enough, with Finn goofily recounting to New Directions about the man who's recently come into his life—Jesus Christ, that is.
 In the form of a grilled cheese.
 We were then supposed to be treated a careful examination—presumably with a humorous wink—of the nuances of a person's faith.
 What resulted instead was a scattershot survey of every spiritual issue under the sun.
 How God views gays.
 How God views women.
 Does prayer work?
 Church and state, agnosticism—it was all there, as if Ryan Murphy had a check list of hot-button religious issues to cover in the episode.

 It was all horribly manipulative—right down to the reappearance of Sue's special needs sister—and completely void of comedy (a severe whiplash from last week's silly-fun Britney Spears outing).
 If it weren't for Kurt's is-this-really-happening church bonnet, I wouldn't have cracked a smile once the entire episode.
 Oh, forgive me Grilled Cheesus, I'm lying.
 I definitely laughed out loud at the mortal sins being done two modern classics.
+Mark Salling's some computer's rendition of "Only the Good Die Young" and Cory Monteith's "Losing My Religion" defined disaster.

 Hopefully after a week of penance, Glee will return to its lovable form.
 Papa can you hear me?